Within the Agriscience program, there are 2 programs of study; Animal Science and Horticulture.

 Agricultural Education courses enable students to see the world through the lens of agriculturists who are dedicated to meeting the increasing demands of a growing world population.
 Every agricultural course incorporates three main components: classroom & laboratory instruction, work-based learning experiences (Supervised Agricultural Experiences), and involvement in the National FFA Organization, the largest youth organization in the world.
-Through the integration of these three components, students develop 21st century skills in academics, work readiness and leadership.
+Through the integration of these three components, students develop 21st-century skills in academics, work readiness and leadership.
 Agricultural courses prepare students for more than 300 careers in the agricultural industry including production, financing, processing, marketing and distribution of agricultural services and products.

-Agriscience Applications is the introductory course for agricultural education.
+This is an introductory course for agricultural education.
 It is designed to assist the student with a background in all agricultural areas and develop a foundation from which they may decide to concentrate their agricultural studies.
 Agriscience Applications introduces students to the following agricultural areas: agricultural engineering (basic shop principals), agricultural tool identification, animal science, biotechnology, environmental science (wildlife and timber) and horticulture (plant production).
 At Southern Guilford, students receive an introductory look at the procedures and products of the school greenhouses and barn.

 Typical Course of Study